Home » House & Home » Home Maintenance and Cleaning » Moth Holes: How to Mend

 Showing where the hole was mended.

-You have to look very close to see the yellow thread.
+You have to look very closely to see the yellow thread.

-To see the full video showing the mend from start to finish, pop on over here.
+To see the full video showing how to repair moth holes in sweaters and other knits, from start to finish, pop on over here.

 I found the process of mending these moth holes oddly rewarding.
-That being said, I’m not anxious to go into business.
-To that end, when I sent these back to my brother, I sent a bottle of Eucalan along too.
-Eucalan is a rinse-free wool wash that contains Eucalyptus and Lavender, scents that repel moths.
+That said, I’m not anxious to go into the moth repair business.
+To that end, when I sent these back to my brother, I also sent a bottle of Eucalan.
+Eucalan is a rinse-free wool wash containing Eucalyptus and Lavender, which repel moths.

-Bookmark this page or pin the following image to refer to this post on mending moth holes in the future.
+Bookmark this page or pin the following image to refer to this post on how to repair moth holes in sweaters in the future.

 Thanks so much for spending a few minutes of your busy day with me!